Types

 var

-(variable reference)
+(variable reference)float

 Type Coercion